rv2442/Cloudbased_filestorage/Scloud_Final/Face Recognition/Readme.txt

-Your images will be stored here when you register by face auth
+Your face will be recognized from here when you register by face auth and login